rtruo001/AppleTea/README.md

 or

-`npm install nodemon -g (Global)`
+  `sudo npm install nodemon -g (Global, I recommend just doing this)`

-Now go to the browser and put http://localhost:3000/ as the url
+Now go to the browser and put [a link]http://localhost:3000/ as the url

+If you see a favicon.ico error, either add a favicon.ico image in the public directory or go to app.js and comment off the favicon line.